TanishkaMarrott/Building-a-Real-time-Data-Pipeline-with-Kafka-and-PySpark/README.md

+Here is the updated README content with a detailed workflow explanation and a flowchart:

 # Building a Real-Time Data Pipeline with Kafka and PySpark

 ## Introduction

 Welcome to my journey of building a real-time data pipeline using Apache Kafka and PySpark!

 This project is a hands-on experience designed to showcase how we can leverage these powerful technologies to process streaming data efficiently.